tpgmartin/front-end/test/readme.md

 - When I search for the date, time and covers, [another call is made to the API][api-availability] to get back availability
 - The timeslots are rendered in the booking box

-#### Bonus points for
-- CSS preproccesor
-- JavaScript unit tests
-- Use of a client-side framework

-The wireframes serve as a guideline for how the page should be laid out.
-Feel free to impress us with a beautiful, clean design :)
+The wireframes serve as a guideline for how the page should be laid out and we're not looking for pixel perfection.
+Feel free to make any design improvements that you can justify when we meet you!

 [tweet]: http://www.twitter.com/jcatterfeld
 [mailto]: mailto:jcatterfeld@opentable.com,bholland@opentable.com